Kansas GOP to stymie ban in reversing abortion-rights ruling

 “Bans on abortion in other states have not been successful.
 Even in some of the most pro-life states, they've not been successful, and in states where one has passed, they're being tied up in court,” said Jeanne Gawdun, a longtime Kansans for Life lobbyist.
 “You're effectively not achieving anything.”

-Legislators are looking to Kansans for Life for the proposed language of an amendment, and the group was still drafting it as lawmakers prepared to open their session.
+Legislators are looking to Kansans for Life for the proposed language of an amendment, and the group plans to hold a news conference Thursday to release its proposed text.

 Supporters will need two-thirds majorities in both chambers to get a measure put on the statewide ballot.
 It would then need approval from a simple majority of voters.